-How to collect evidence after a car accident can mean the difference between winning your case and no compensation at all.
+How you collect evidence after a car accident can mean the difference between winning your case and no compensation at all.

 Evidence collection is a critical part of not only proving that you deserve compensation but proving how much you deserve for your case.